amorriscode/anthonymorris.dev/data/words/capture-the-flag.md

 Last weekend I realized I need to stop operating with such high expectations.
 If I want to do a CTF, do a CTF!
 If I want to learn to draw, just draw!
 I've been noticing that I've fallen back into old patterns of shutting down my curiosity like when I was younger.
 I have a desire to learn then I create an expectation and tell myself I could never meet it.
 As someone with more _dreams_ of hobbies than actual hobbies, I am doing myself a disservice.

-It turns out you don't actually need permission from somebody else to develop security skills, learn to code, draw, or anything else you want to do.
+It turns out you don't actually need permission from somebody else to develop security skills, learn to code, draw, or do anything else you want to do.
 Especially with access to all of the information on the internet.

 After all of this I'm confident [vikeCTF](https://ctf.vikesec.ca/) won't be my last CTF.
-Heck, maybe I'll even make it to [DEF CON](https://defcon.org/) some day.
+Heck, maybe I'll even make it to [DEF CON](https://defcon.org/) some day!